Quick Examples

 How to groupby multiple columns in pandas DataFrame and compute multiple aggregations? groupby() can take the list of columns to group by multiple columns and use the aggregate functions to apply single or multiple aggregations at the same time.

-Following are examples of how to groupby on multiple columns & apply multiple aggregations.
+Following are examples of groupby on multiple columns & apply multiple aggregations.

 # Groupby multiple columns